mattguev/cool-runnings/README.md

 - Feature 3 was built by applying a Depth-First Search algorithm to the map data, constrained by the parameters of Features 1 and 2, in addition to a bias toward minimizing the bearing difference (amount of turning) to be done at each vertex.

 ## Results and Visualization
-The final visualization--an interactive map--was produced using folium.
+The final visualization--an interactive map--was produced using the Python folium library.
 Here, users can inspect the route for any unclear directions before their run.
 It also contains the total elevation gain for the route.
+A screenshot of the final interactive page is provided below.

 ![](https://github.com/mattguev/cool-runnings/blob/main/Project3/UBCroute_5k.JPG?raw=true)